Acidburn0zzz/marsh-permissions/README.md

  the Android UI, SharedPreferences etc. Inner layers do not depend on outer layers and they only reference interfaces which the outer layers can implement.

-The presentation layer is organized with the MVP pattern.
+The app uses Android Data Binding.
+The architecture of the app is based on the MVPVM pattern.
+The Presenter retrieves models from the Business Logic Layer and formats them into a ViewModel which just serves for the View to bind to it.

-Some libraries used in this project are are Dagger 2 for dependency injection and Rx-Java for reactive programming.
+Dagger 2 is used for dependency injection and Rx-Java is used for reactive functional programming.

 Download
 ===